GoogleCloudPlatform/terraform-google-cloudsqlnetworking/test/README.md

 ## Testing

-Following sections describes how the examples can be tested in a GCP environment.
+The following sections describe how the examples can be tested in a Google Cloud Platform environment.
+There would be unit & integration tests for each example in this directory.

-### Running locally
+### Tests - Environment Variables

-While Running these locally(or in your development machines) make sure you have declared following as the environment variables.
+While running these tests locally (or in your development machines) make sure you have declared following as the environment variables.

 - For HostServiceProject and VPCAcrossVPN :